FVRLibraries has a variety of technologies for you to use, including internet computers, printer/copiers, Wi-Fi, Chromebooks, and microfilm readers.

 - Learn how to print, copy, or scan.

 - For more information, see our Library Internet Use Policy.

 More available technology

-Use free, unlimited Wi-Fi outside our buildings (currently not available at North Bonneville).
+Use free, unlimited Wi-Fi inside and outside our buildings.

-Check out a Chromebook for two hours at all libraries except for Yacolt.
+Check out a Chromebook for two hours at all libraries except for Yacolt Library Express.
 Chromebooks may be used in the library parking lot or around the library exterior.
 Save your work to your personal USB drive or online storage.

 View 35mm or 16 mm microfilm or microfiche on our readers at Goldendale, Stevenson, Vancouver (downtown), or White Salmon Valley Community Libraries.
 Printing is available.
 You can also save images to your flash drive at no cost.
 Find out what microfilm is available at FVRL libraries.

 Learn more about adaptive technology at FVRL on our Accessibility page.